 This is a valuable initiative that means we can continue to support and help children and families within our school community when they need it most.
 You can find out more information by visiting: www.operationencompass.org or by contacting Mrs Harrison.

-Wade Deacon High School also works in alliance with Safer Schools and Young People Partnership and has a Youth Engagement Officer linked to the school: PC J Tetlow.
+Wade Deacon High School also works in alliance with Safer Schools and Young People Partnership, we are currently awaiting the allocation of a new Youth Engagement officer.

 Internet Matters – this is the main online safety advice site for parents in the UK.
 Internet Matters has a wealth of information for parents including simple tutorials on how to set up the internet filter on your broadband, settings for all devices, advice and guidance, and much more, the link is below: